broadly/css-inliner/README.md

 If you're working with a language that compiles to CSS, you need to use the `precompile` option.

-A precompiled for Less is included by default, and you can use it like this:
+A precompile function for Less is included by default, and you can use it like
+this:

 ```js
 const precompile  = CSSInliner.less;